Palace of Culture and Science in Warsaw is the highest and most ...czytaj więcej

 - "Macrocosm" is a journey to the boundaries of the Universe, during which viewers pass artificial satellites, the boundary of our planetary system, stars and galaxies.

-- "Earth - the planet of Copernicus" is a screening about the discoveries of Nicolaus Copernicus, leap years, phases of the Moon and the zodiac.
-This show is aimed at junior high and high school students.
+- "Earth - the planet of Copernicus" is a screening about the discoveries of Nicolaus Copernicus, leap years, phases of the moon and the zodiac.
+This show is aimed at middle and high school students.

 More details here >>